 Here’s an overview of some of the best bathtub cleaners on the market.
 This list of top performers takes into account all the considerations mentioned previously as well as brand reputation and product quality.

 This multipurpose cleaner from CLR targets rust, calcium, lime, and soap scum to leave behind a streak-free shine.
 It’s safe for use on plastic, ceramic tile, glass, stainless steel, metal fixtures, shower doors, fiberglass, toilet bowls, and sinks.
-The cleaner is EPA-certified and a safe alternative to chemicals that contain phosphates, ammonia, or bleach.
-Simply mix equal amounts of CLR and warm water, apply it directly to affected surfaces for no longer than two minutes, then wipe and rinse with cold water.
-Also use it to clean coffeepots, tea kettles, dishwashers, and washing machines.
+Being EPA-certified, this cleaner is a safe alternative to chemicals that contain phosphates, ammonia, or bleach.
+Simply mix equal amounts of the CLR formula and warm water, apply the solution directly to affected surfaces for no longer than two minutes, then wipe and rinse with cold water.

-Green Gobbler Ultimate Main Drain Opener + Drain Cleaner’s high-density formula liquifies tough drain clogs in pipes and main lines by changing the pH level to melt away obstructions.
+From Green Gobbler, this high-density formula liquifies tough drain clogs in pipes and main lines by changing the pH level to melt away obstructions.
 It dissolves a variety of clogs, including those caused by hair, grease, soap buildup, tissues, and baby wipes.
 Although it’s industrial strength, it’s noncorrosive and gentle on pipes and septic systems.
 It’s safe for bathrooms and toilets, kitchen sinks and disposals, and floor drains.
 And users won’t have to worry about strong odors, lingering toxic fumes, or harmful skin irritation.

-Those who prefer natural products for cleaning may like Better Life’s Natural Tub and Tile Cleaner.
+Those who prefer natural products for cleaning may like this tub and tile cleaner from Better Life.
 It’s nontoxic, so it’s safe for kids, pets, and the environment.
-The blend of tea tree and eucalyptus oils dissolves soap scum and mineral stains left behind from hard water.
-It also removes mold, mildew, and rust stains.
-Because the plant-derived solution doesn’t contain harsh chemicals, it’s safe for ceramic, porcelain, stainless, steel, fiberglass, and acrylic surfaces.
-Simply spray, scrub, and rinse; for extra shine, dry the surface with a soft cloth.
+The blend of tea tree and eucalyptus oils dissolves soap scum and mineral stains left behind by hard water.
+The Better Life product also removes mold, mildew, and rust stains.
+Because the plant-derived solution doesn’t contain harsh chemicals, it’s safe for use on ceramic, porcelain, stainless, steel, fiberglass, and acrylic surfaces.
+Simply spray, scrub, and rinse.
+For extra shine, dry the surface with a soft cloth.

-Zep Foaming Shower Tub and Tile Cleaner has the strength to match the toughest bathtub cleaning jobs without hours of tiresome scrubbing.
+Zep’s formula has the strength to match the toughest bathtub cleaning jobs without hours of tiresome scrubbing.
 Simply spray the cleaner on the tub surface and let it sit for two to three minutes, so the acidic foaming formula can penetrate stains.
 Then use a damp sponge to wipe away the grime, and rinse with water to remove the residue for a sparkling shine.
 This tub cleaner can handle soap scum, mineral deposits, and other stains.
-It’s safe to use on acrylic, fiberglass, ceramic, porcelain, laminate and Corian surfaces.
-And the fresh morning rain scent leaves the bathroom smelling as clean as it looks.
-Don’t forget to clean the showerhead, too.
+It’s safe to use on acrylic, fiberglass, ceramic, porcelain, laminate, and other surfaces.
+Perhaps best of all, the product imparts a fresh morning rain scent, leaving the bathroom smelling as clean as it looks.

 Bar Keepers Friend helps get rid of pesky stains, but it’s also gentle enough to use on porcelain, fiberglass, and tile.
 This powdered cleanser not only cleans hard water spots and mildew, but it also polishes.
 Use it to scrub away lime and other mineral deposits from faucets and knobs.
-And Bar Keepers Friend cleanser isn’t just for the bathroom; use this multipurpose powder in the kitchen, the garage, and even on the grill and patio furniture.
-Test the powder on the tub’s surface and grout before using it to ensure it won’t scratch or discolor the surface.
+Note that this product isn’t just for the bathroom.
+Rather, it’s a multipurpose cleaner able to used in the kitchen, in the garage, and even on the grill or patio furniture.

 FAQs About Bathtub Cleaners

-Don’t dread cleaning the bathtub; instead, learn the tricks and tools to keep cleaning the tub a breeze.
-A few answers to some common questions about cleaning and maintaining your bathtub’s surfaces follow.
+Don’t dread cleaning the bathtub!
+Instead, learn the tricks and tools to keep cleaning the tub a breeze.

 Q. Which is the strongest cleaner for bathtubs?